A running belt can help you not only enjoy your run even more but can also make carrying essential items with you even easier.

 - Adjusts from 25 inches to 40 inches

 - 100% satisfaction guarantee

-The X Fit Factor Running Belt was built with storage in mind but in a way that keeps everything safe, secure, and also easy to reach.
+The X Fit Factor Running Belt is our Editors Choice for the best running hydration belt and was built with storage in mind but in a way that keeps everything safe, secure, and easy to reach.

 The water bottles are also stored separately so you don’t have to worry about leakage or condensation reaching your other items.

-The phone pocket is large enough to accommodate even the largest and newest phone as they get bigger with each new wave of releases.
+The phone pocket is large enough to accommodate even the largest plus sized phones as they get bigger with each new wave of releases.

 Your phone will also stay separated from other compartments so your phone won’t get scratched by other items you carry with you.
 The phone pocket has an earphone hole built-in so it is easy to listen to your favorite music while on your run.

 This running hydration belt was easy to use, comfortable, and offered plenty of storage for even the most experienced runners that tried it out for us.